 Many of our PhD students are funded through specific research projects at Kew.
-For details of any project-funded PhD opportunities, please visit our careers portal.
+For a list of project-funded PhD opportunities, please visit our careers portal.

 The Oxford DTP in Environmental Research offers world-class training for the next generation of researchers working at the frontiers of environmental research.
 It aims to provide training to the most promising postgraduate research students that will enable them to launch a successful, independent research career.

-For information about the programme, please visit the Environmental Research DTP website.
+Please check back here later for 2018 applications.
+For information about the programme, Kew supervisors, eligibility and how to apply, please visit the Environmental Research DTP website.

 The London NERC DTP brings together nine of the world’s leading research centres in environmental science, to provide innovative doctoral training in a multidisciplinary setting.
 The programme equips each student to conduct empirical and/or theoretical research, underpinned by rigorous numerical and statistical skills.
 It also includes a range of transferable skills, from time management to academic writing, ethics and the peer review process – equipping students with the skills necessary to succeed both within, and outside, academia.

-For more information about the programme, please visit the London NERC DTP website.
+Please check back later for information about 2018 applications for PhD studentships.
+For more information about available projects, eligibility and how to apply, please visit the London NERC DTP website.

 The TECHNE consortium comprises seven universities in London and the South-East and has approximately 50 AHRC scholarships to award each year across a range of arts and humanities disciplines.
 Kew is actively involved in the consortium, which is currently funding two joint PhD students with Royal Holloway’s Geography Department through Partnership awards.
 Opportunities are advertised through the TECHNE website, but potential students with a specific plan of research in arts or humanities are invited to contact Prof. Mark Nesbitt (email@example.com) or Prof. Felix Driver (F.Driver@rhul.ac.uk) at an early stage.